friendlycode/grparking/README.md

 Dependencies:
 --------
 Python (tested with 2.7)

 matplotlib

-The data at http://data.grcity.us/dataset/parking-ramp-transactions saved as csv files The lots.csv file (currently not publicly available, need to talk to Traci about this)
+The data at http://data.grcity.us/dataset/parking-ramp-transactions saved as csv files

+The lots.csv file (recently added to github)

 The script will take a while to process as it's going over a large amount of data.